Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***

+In order to calculate the forecasting number of available workers, we have compute different matrixes.
+The first one (D) is based on historical data from the beginning of the year 2020.
+The second one (M) is composed on historical data from the end of the year 2020.
+We have used data from our company in the matrix b.
+We are 2 managers, 1 engineers and 1 operator at the beginning of2021.

+So finally, once the software has compute its operations, we have get that the prediction for the end of the year 2021 is; 1 manager, 1 engineers and 2 operators.

 ## Task 4
 * Objective: forecast your firm's need for workers and anticipate mismatches using Python (click the black button at the top of the README.md file)
 ***